almibe/ligature-specification/graveyard.md

 However, Lig is not intended to be worked with directly often.
 I think it is good to be human-readable but editing by hand is not something I want to encourage.
 Editing Lig by hand is especially difficult since unique Contexts must be supplied for every Statement.
-Instead, tools or scripts should be used.
+Instead, tools or scripts should be used, and documentation should be encoded within the data model itself.

+### Embedding a 3rd party scripting language instead of implementing Wander

+...